apify/apify-docs/docs/access_rights/organization_account.md

 ---
 title: Organization account
-description: Create a specialized account for your team to encourage collaboration and manage permissions efficiently.
+description: Create a specialized account for your organization to encourage collaboration and manage permissions efficiently.
 Convert an existing account or create one from scratch.
 menuWeight: 8.1
 paths:
     - access-rights/organization-account